-When creating a website for your business, you’ll hear a lot about website traffic and how important it is to the success of your business.
+When creating a website for your business, you’ll hear a lot about website traffic (the number of visitors to your website) and how important it is to the success of your business.
 But do you know how to find out your website traffic?
 And when you do find out, do you know what to do to improve it?

-We understand that developing a website is an overwhelming task, and once you’re done with it, it’s just easier to let go and pretend it’s going to get you leads through some kind of Internet Magic™.
+We understand that developing a website is an overwhelming task.
+Once you’re done with it, it’s just easier to let go and pretend it’s going to get you leads through some kind of Internet Magic™.
 Unfortunately, that’s just not the case!

 There are so many variables involved in the performance of a website, and the worst thing you can do is leave it all to chance.